San Francisco Proposition H (2005): Demise in the courts

 The judge's decision was not without precedent considering a California appeals court nullified an almost identical San Francisco gun ban on exactly the same grounds in 1982.

 The City appealed Judge Warren's ruling, but lost by a unanimous decision from the three judge panel in the Court of Appeals issued on January 9, 2008.
 On February 19, 2008, San Francisco asked the California Supreme Court to review Court of Appeal's decision.
-The state Supreme Court reached a unanimous decision on April 9, 2008 that rejected the city's appeal and upheld the lower courts' decision.
+The state Supreme Court reached a unanimous decision on April 9, 2008, that rejected the city's appeal and upheld the lower courts' decision.

 In October 2008, San Francisco was forced to pay a $380,000 settlement to the National Rifle Association and other plaintiffs to cover the costs of litigating Proposition H.

-On June 28, 2010, the Supreme Court decided that the Second Amendment applied to the states in the case McDonald v.
+On June 28, 2010, the Supreme Court of the United States decided that the Second Amendment applied to the states in the case McDonald v.
 City of Chicago, striking down all handgun bans nationwide.